tonytino/brevity-bits/getting_started.markdown

 ### _layouts directory
 - Files that manage the primary templates of your website, such as a post.

+### _site directory

+All files and folders that do not begin with an underscore will be built and placed into here.
+This is what is used for your actual site - nothing outside of this folder is accessible.

+### _drafts directory

+1. Create a folder called _drafts

+2. Create a regular post file within this directory.
+Note that the default settings will not apply to this due to it existing in a different folder from `_posts`.

+3. Use `jekyll serve --drafts` to serve and preview what the posts would look like.

 ## Hosting via GitHub Pages